zhang0xf/Algorithms-4th-Edition/README.md

 C++ code is compiled and builded by Visual Studio 2012

-Java stdlib.jar produced by author can find at : https://introcs.cs.princeton.edu/java/stdlib/
+Java stdlib.jar which produced by author can find by : https://introcs.cs.princeton.edu/java/stdlib/